-Adopting the Older Child
+Adopting and Parenting an Older Child

-An Interview with Trish Maskew, Author of "Our Own - Adopting and Parenting the Older Child"
+An Interview with Trish Maskew, Author of Our Own

 Interview by Allison Martin

 When my husband and I adopted our older kids, there wasn't much information available about older kids, their adjustments and the long term issues of adoptees.
 We constantly had questions that we could not find answers for.
 The information that was available tended to be one sided--either very negative information about all the problems these kids could have, or assurances that all the normal adjustments and issues would go away with love and a good home.
 Too often, the available books were filled with psychological jargon and seemed too clinical for the average parent.
 Also, none of the books that we found addressed international adoption at all.
 I came to feel that what adoptive parents needed, and indeed what we needed, was a reader-friendly book that covered the broad range of topics that every parent of an older child should be informed about.